 Unlike Medicare, Medicaid does not require the applicant to be 65 or older, blind, or disabled.
 In Arizona, the system assigns points to determine medical eligibility.
 A medical timeline and cross-check with doctors help ensure approval for your application.
 Pulling this information together can be time-consuming but it is a piece of the application that our office has found invaluable.

-To determine eligibility, Medicaid looks at both assets and income.
-For a single person, your income may not exceed $2,382 per month.
-For a married couple, the amount doubles to $4,764.
-If you have an income greater by even $1 you will not be approved for Medicaid.
-With proper planning, a Millers Trust (Qualified Income Trust) can be used to reduce income and allow an otherwise un-approvable applicant to be approved for Medicaid.
+For an applicant, your income may not exceed $2,742 per month.
+If income exceeds the income cap for an individual an Income Only Trust commonly known as a Millers Trust (Qualified Income Trust) can be used to reduce income and allow an otherwise un-approvable applicant to be approved for Medicaid.

 Medicaid currently has a five-year look-back.
 What does this mean?
 All gifts, whether they are to family or a trust, that occurred within the previous five years are considered countable against Medicaid approval.
 There are ways to protect assets for both married couples and single applicants.
 It requires planning and this is something we can help you with.

 Feel free to call or click the button below for a free consultation specific to your state.